MenuDocs/erela.js/guides/advanced.md

 ## Player data

 Players can hold custom data like the text channel object or more.
+All of this data is similar to a Map and can be referenced easily as shown below.

 ```javascript
 const player = manager.create(/* options */);